nic-dgl103-f24-cvs1/project-Yui-G/README.md

 ### Colors

-- 4f772d as primary color
+- 3D5C23 as primary color
 - 132a13 as secondary color
-- ecf39e as accent color
+- EAFBDF as accent color

 ### Images